 The next step in completing your salt water pool conversion is to add the appropriate amount of salt based on the current salinity of your pool water and gallonage of your pool.
 Use the the formula below to calculate your pool volume and the salt calculation table on our pool salt page to determine the correct amount of salt to add.

 If you are converting from a regular pool or from fresh water, the salt content of your pool water should be nil or zero.
 A rough estimate is to add approximately 30 lbs of salt for every 1000 gallons of water in your pool.
 The manual you receive with your salt water system will also explain this in detail.

 After you have figured out how much salt to add to your pool add the salt to the deep end of your pool and away from the skimmer intake.
 The undissolved salt tends to collect on the bottom of the pool and a brush might be necessary to aid in circulation.
-Wait at least 24 hours to ensure all of the salt is dissolved.
+Wait at least 24 hours to ensure all of the salt is dissolved before carrying onto the next step of your salt water pool conversion.

 After the salt is dissolved and the chemistry is balanced your salt water pool conversion is complete.
 It’s time to turn on your new salt water system and start enjoying your pool.
 If you would like more information about salt system run times be sure to read our pool pump timer page.

 The cost to convert a pool to salt water will vary depending on the size of your pool and whether you hire a professional to complete the installation.
 There are salt water systems designed for every size of pool ranging from 5,000-100,000 gallons so you can be sure to find one that works for your specific pool.

 We recommend purchasing a salt water system that is rated for pools approximately 15% larger than specified to ensure that you have adequate chlorine production during higher pool usage, increased sunlight hours and during superchlorination that reduces the need for shocking.